deblinadas21/Order-Management-System-DAS/README.md

  Set Up Instruction
  ====================
 1. Test Machine must have Docker installed.
-2. Run Maven clean install - all unit tests should pass.
-The PostgreSQL database volume is configured in compose.yaml.
-3. There's a init.sql file in the root location, which creates the "orders" table in PostgreSQL database.
-4. Go to terminal as run "docker-compose up --build", once the service is up, go to next step
-5. Go to Browser and open "http://localhost:8080/api/swagger-ui/index.html" - should be able to see three APIs.

-6. To run the Google API locally need to update in application.properties key "google.maps.api.key" value.
+2. Update Google API key, in application.properties key "google.maps.api.key" value.
 I have tested with my own key, and have kept a dummy value there for now.
+3. Run Maven clean install - all unit tests should pass.
+4. There's no separate startup.sh, as the postgreSQL database volume will be up as part of compose (will execute init.sql automatically and set up "orders" database)
+5. Go to terminal as run "docker-compose up --build", once the service is up verify below
+6. Run "docker ps" and verify both applciation and database are up and running.
+CONTAINER ID   IMAGE             COMMAND                  CREATED          STATUS         PORTS                    NAMES b6551731ce87   demo-app:latest   "java -jar /demo-0.0…"   8 minutes ago    Up 8 minutes   0.0.0.0:8080->8080/tcp   demo-app ce3fbc1f0837   postgres:latest   "docker-entrypoint.s…"   24 minutes ago   Up 8 minutes   0.0.0.0:5432->5432/tcp   demo-postgres-1
+7. Go to Browser and open "http://localhost:8080/swagger-ui/index.html" - should be able to see three APIs.